rldv1/NotchNook-crack/README.md

 # Your task is as follows:
 - Option 1.
 Use the Frida script from the file `script.js` just once.
 - Option 2.
-Patch the binary by changing bytes at offset `0xF3324` from `1F050071` to `1F010071` (you can use HexFiend on macOS or HxD on Windows).
+Patch the binary by changing bytes at offset `0x537324` from `1F050071` to `1F010071` (you can use HexFiend on macOS or HxD on Windows).
+- Option 3.
+Download patched app from Releases page

+# Ready?
+### Now enter random data into the key and email entry form, and voila!
 <img width="722" alt="image" src="https://github.com/user-attachments/assets/a5af246d-b218-442a-804d-9e7db68302e0">

 I hope this is helpful, and dont forget to disable auto-updates :3.